illarionov/wasm2class-gradle-plugin/README.md

 }
 ```

-The `**Module.load()` method in generated modules uses a `XXXModule.class.getResourceAsStream()`
+The `**Module.load()` method in generated modules relies on `XXXModule.class.getResourceAsStream()`
- with relative path to load a stripped version of the WASM binary.
-Therefore, it is necessary
+with a relative path to load a stripped version of the WASM binary.
+Because of this, it's important to keep
-to preserve the original class name and package.
-The final ProGuard rule ensures that these classes
+the original class name and package structure intact.
+The final ProGuard rule ensures these classes are
-are not renamed or moved.
+neither renamed nor relocated.

 Alternatively, if you manually load the stripped WASM file content instead of using the `load()` method,
 this rule is not required.